Banele-dev/Banele-dev.github.io/README.md

 Duties:

-o	Operating as the main point of contact for tracking, taking responsibility for, and handling user inquiries, concerns, and problems.
+* Operating as the main point of contact for tracking, taking responsibility for, and handling user inquiries, concerns, and problems.

-o	Log, categorise, prioritise, and assign all relevant user, infrastructure and application-related incidents and requests.
+* Log, categorise, prioritise, and assign all relevant user, infrastructure and application-related incidents and requests.

-o	Analyse, identify, and address issues and requests, making ensuring they are handled according to established service standards.
+* Analyse, identify, and address issues and requests, making ensuring they are handled according to established service standards.

-o	Serving as the liaison between the user community, application and infrastructure functions, and service management.
+* Serving as the liaison between the user community, application and infrastructure functions, and service management.

-o	Diagnose and resolve end-user problems using a range of hardware, software, network, and communications technologies.
+* Diagnose and resolve end-user problems using a range of hardware, software, network, and communications technologies.

-o	Provide technical assistance, troubleshoot technical problems, and assist staff members and clients in resolving them.
+* Provide technical assistance, troubleshoot technical problems, and assist staff members and clients in resolving them.

-o	Maintain, co-ordinate and optimize the usage of all the applicable software systems.
+* Maintain, co-ordinate and optimize the usage of all the applicable software systems.

-o	Acting as escalation point for troubleshooting advanced network/systems issues, consistently earned 100% issue-resolution scores by providing excellent service to internal and external users.
+* Acting as escalation point for troubleshooting advanced network/systems issues, consistently earned 100% issue-resolution scores by providing excellent service to internal and external users.

 3. University of Johannesburg